mahdiatubly/Full_DevOps_RoadMap/Docker Containers.md

         # docker run -v [location on the server]: var/lib/mysql mysql
         $ docker run -v Downlads/dataDirect: var/lib/mysql mysql

 - To run an application that distributed through multiple containers, then you need to create a YAML file.
-YAML is a data format similar to JASON and XML,It will run all of the app services and lik them to each other.
+YAML is a data format similar to JASON and XML,It will run all of the app services and link them to each other.
 Following is the structure of the YAML file:

+        version: 2
+        services:
                 [The container name]:
                 image: [base image of the container] (if you did not create the the image you can just use instead of image {build: [the project path that contains the Dockerfile] )
                 ports:
                         - [#:#]
-            links:
+                depends_on:
-                - [the name of the linked container]
+                        - [the name of the base container]
+                networks:
+                        - [backend]
+                ...
+                ..
+                .
+        networks:
+                [ex: front-end]:
+                [ex: backend]:

 - Some rules of YAML format: